Settings

 Applies to: Fitting an RmaPlm model.

 Description: This setting specifies when a probeset is skipped.
-A probeset (unit group) is not fitted if the number of arrays analyzed is (strictly) greater than 'nbrOfCells' and the number of cells in the unit is (strictly) greater than 'nbrOfCells'.
+A probeset (unit group) is not fitted if the number of arrays analyzed is (strictly) greater than nbrOfCells and the number of cells in the unit is (strictly) greater than nbrOfCells.
+When a probeset is skipped, the parameter estimates are set to NA.

 Motivation: For some CDFs there exists probesets with an extremely large number of cells and that will take a long time to fit.
 Such probesets have often no biological meaning, e.g. they contain cells that did not map to the genome or map to multiple places.
 This setting provides a convenient way to skip such probesets.